Mannan (film): Themes

 Writing for PopMatters, Kumuthan Maderya said, "At the heart of Mannan is the conceit that domestic violence, physical and emotional, is a civil war of attrition that inevitably hemorrhages both parties".
-In a separate article for the same website, Ranjani Krishnakumar viewed it differently, as "a fight between a woman in power and a man of the people, who is reluctant to take power into his own hands, but wants to steer his people towards whom he believes deserves that power, which certainly isn't her".
+He noted it was more similar to the 1976 Tamil film Kanavan Manaivi than Anuraga Aralithu.
+In a separate article for the same website, Ranjani Krishnakumar viewed it differently from Kumuthan Maderya, as "a fight between a woman in power and a man of the people, who is reluctant to take power into his own hands, but wants to steer his people towards whom he believes deserves that power, which certainly isn't her".
 The company where Rajinikanth's character initially works is named Ramoji Rao Ranoji Rao Shivaji Rao Jijabai Pvt Ltd., using the names of Rajinikanth's parents Ramoji Rao and Jijabai, as well as his birth name Shivaji Rao.

 Music

 The soundtrack was composed by Ilaiyaraaja and lyrics were written by Vaali.
 Rajinikanth made his debut in playback singing with this film, through the song "Adikkuthu Kuliru".
 The song "Amma Endru" is set in Kalyani raga.
+The song become a frequent Mother's Day special song in Tamil Nadu.
+The song's lyrics were engraved in an Ayyappan temple located in Tiruchirappalli.
+The same song was sung by Tamil Nadu governor R. N. Ravi in a Mother's Day function celebration in 2023.

 Release and reception

-Mannan was released on 15 January 1992, during the Pongal holiday frame.
-Sundarji of Kalki felt the story and visuals were not fit for Rajinikanth, but Vijayashanti's rage was a total mal, which made him think that it brought her performance down a certain amount.
+Mannan was released on 15 January 1992, during the Pongal holiday.
+Sundarji of Kalki felt the story and visuals were not fit for Rajinikanth, and Vijayashanti's rage was a negative, bringing her performance down a certain amount.
+The Indian Express felt the film follows the beaten track but praised Ashok Kumar's cinematography and technical values.
 The film ran for over 25 weeks in theatres, and Yesudas won the Tamil Nadu State Film Award for Best Male Playback Singer.